‘Lucifer’ Season 6 To Discuss The Black Lives Matter Movement In One Episode

 While Lucifer fans are still waiting for the debut of the fantasy’s fifth season, the writers are already working steadily on planning the newly renewed sixth and final season of the series.

-Chatting with ET correspondent Katie Krause via Zoom on Wednesday, showrunner Ildy Modrovich and executive producer Joe Henderson revealed that they were trying to be socially conscious about the show, especially as it is partially a police procedural with Tom Ellis’s character, Lucifer Morningstar, working alongside cops throughout the series.
+Chatting with ET correspondent Katie Krause via Zoom on Wednesday, showrunner Ildy Modrovich and executive producer Joe Henderson revealed that they were trying to be socially conscious in regard to Lucifer’s future.
+As it is partially a police procedural — with Tom Ellis’s character, Lucifer Morningstar, working alongside cops throughout the series — they felt it was important to address the BLM movement.

 Modrovich said they had started to inspect the way the show had previously “contributed or not addressed the systemic issues of the police department.”